gennai3/ERP-D/README.md

 ERPAL Project
 =====
-This project is developing ERP System which based on Drupal, ERPAL, Drupal Commerce with a lot of Drupal Modules.
+This project is developing ERP System for Japanese companies, which based on Drupal, ERPAL, Drupal Commerce with a lot of Drupal Modules.